Mind Your Theory: Theory of Mind Goes Deeper Than Reasoning: What Can We Learn From Biological Agents?

-\paragraph{What do formal models model?} Typical works on inverse RL propose models that inherently assume DoM$(0)$.
-While these models are beneficial for learning at this level, they do not address the step of invoking DoM (Type A and B errors).
-Some exceptions are the work of \citet{alon_disinformation} and \citet{hula2015monte}, which we use as inspiration for DoM.
-Nonetheless, even these works assume a fixed, immutable DoM level -- they assume that ToM is needed and invoked for inference within a given task.
-A comprehensive model that examines all the steps proposed in Fig \ref{fig: flow} is, to the best of our knowledge, missing from this literature.
+\paragraph{What do formal models model?} Typical works on ToM propose models that inherently assume a fixed DoM$(k), k \geq 0$.
+While these models are beneficial for learning at this level, the fixed, immutable DoM level assumption (with some exceptions like \citet{camerer2003cognitive} and \citet{grosskopf2007rational}) limits the ability to properly model human data, where DoM levels may change.
+Moreover, they do not address the step of invoking ToM (step I) -- they assume that ToM is needed and invoked for inference within a given task.
+A more complete model that examines both steps is, to the best of our knowledge, missing from this literature.

+\paragraph{Why is this important?} The influence of cognitive science is evidenced in many ToM benchmark papers.
+Many works \citep[e.g., ][]{kim-etal-2023-fantom, jin-etal-2024-mmtom} mention and adopt psychology principles that are required when designing a task to validate ToM.
+Additionally, the active debate about emerging ToM capabilities (\S \ref{sec:benchmarking}) is highly connected to the assumption that ToM capabilities reflect more than a specific logical task.
+In general, there seems to be an underlying assumption that ToM capabilities in models should cover the same tasks that humans perform by using ToM.
+Many works \citep[e.g., ][]{ullman_large_2023, shapira-etal-2024-clever} question the generalization and robustness of LLM performance within a specific ToM task.
+Our formalization further suggests that a crucial cognitive part of ToM behavior in humans, which has its unique properties, is rarely addressed in common LLM literature.